American alligator: In Florida and East Texas

 The diet of adult American alligators from central Florida lakes is dominated by fish, but the species is highly opportunistic based upon local availability.
 In Lake Griffin, fish made up 54% of the diet by weight, with catfish being most commonly consumed, while in Lake Apopka, fish made up 90% of the food and mostly shad were taken; in Lake Woodruff, the diet was 84% fish and largely consists of bass and sunfish.
 Unusually in these regions, reptiles and amphibians were the most important nonpiscivore prey, mostly turtles and water snakes.
 In southern Louisiana, crustaceans (largely crawfish and crabs) were found to be present in the southeastern American alligators, but largely absent in southwestern American alligators, which consumed a relatively high proportion of reptiles, although fish were the most recorded prey for adults, and adult males consumed a large portion of mammals.

 In East Texas, diets were diverse and adult American alligators took mammals, reptiles, amphibians, and invertebrates (e.g. snails) in often equal measure as they did fish.
+However, across all sizes, sexes, and study sites, more than 85 % of the individual prey items were invertebrates.
+With smaller (non‑breeding) alligators consuming invertebrate prey in larger proportions by biomass and frequency than larger (breeding‑size) individuals.